ZhiyuanLIPlus/BridgeTower/README.md

 # BridgeTower
-Python study project
+It's a web crawler based on Python to analyse the data in Weibo.com
-Weibo Crawler
+The NoThread version could be found in the first TAG.

-Waiting for the implementation of ThreadPool
+Waiting for the implementation of ThreadPool.